-Gil Hedley, PhD is a recognized continuing education provider for several different organizations.
+Gil Hedley, PhD is a recognized continuing education provider for several different professional organizations.

-Different continuing education organizations have different requirements for registration; please check below to see which courses are currently registered for credit.
-Scroll down to see your vertical (Massage, Pilates, Yoga, etc.).
+Different organizations have different requirements for continuing education courses.
+Please check below to see which courses are currently approved for credit by the organization relevant to your profession (massage, Pilates, yoga, etc.).

 We are continually looking to include new organizations in our roster for credit.
 Please feel free to submit suggestions to us, and check back frequently to see what new courses have been registered.